 Snappers of Middle Keys

 Mangrove snappers are known to be one of the best eating fish around.
-While they are mainly found inshore in and around- as their name would suggest- mangroves large specimines can be found all the way out to the reef and further.
+While they are mainly found inshore in and around- as their name would suggest- mangroves large specimens can be found all the way out to the reef and further.
 Mangrove snappers bite best on squid and shrimp, but can bite on anything in a frenzy.
+Looking for for detailed information on how to catch Mangrove Snapper?
+Check out our species targeting guide!
 Click here to return to navigation!

 Yellowtail snapper are an ocean fish popularized by the restaurant industry.
 They are a staple of Marathon cuisine, a very popular fish both around the bridge and on the Sombrero Reef.
 Yellowtail snapper are found in large schools and are known for frenzying on shrimp, ballyhoo, and squid.
 Check out our seafood market, we stock snapper in season!
+Looking for for detailed information on how to catch Yellowtail snapper?
+Check out our species targeting guide!
 Click here to return to navigation!

 Mutton Snapper, as the name indicates, is one of the fishier types of snapper.
 What it lacks in taste it makes up for in size, as it is also one of the biggest snapper.
 A more rare catch around the Marathon area Mutton snapper can be found around wrecks and bridges in deeper waters.
 Click here to return to navigation!

 Lane snapper are another favorite and widely found fish in the Marathon Florida region.
 Lane snappers are small fish, reaching barely a foot.
 A staple in cuban cuisine, lane snapper is commonly scaled, gutted, and fried whole.
 These fish love to eat squid.
 Make sure you visit Keys Specialty Bait, the best place to buy bait in Marathon!
+Looking for more information on where to catch Lane Snapper?
+Check out our species targeting guide!
 Click here to return to navigation!

 Groupers of The Keys